Election-Tech-Initiative/electionguard-cpp/README.md

 ### Linux

-The automated install of dependencies is currently only supported on debian-based systems.
-See the makefile for more information.
+The automated install of dependencies is currently only supported on debian-based systems, Arch Linux and some Redhat-based systems.
+Although it is supposed to work on most of the supported Linux distributions, however the following distributions have been successfully tested:
+- Archlinux
+- Debian 11
+- Ubuntu 22.04
+- Ubuntu 20.04
+- Centos 8
+- Oracle Linux 8.6
+- Oracle Linux 9

 ### 🖥️ Windows (using MSVC)